 If you want people to take an action, don’t link to your homepage and expect them to figure it out.
 Your audience doesn’t know your website as well as you do, and they’re not going to take the time to explore page after page until they find the right one.

 Link to a product page on your website, your event registration page, a blog post, or wherever else your audience can take the exact step referenced in your call to action.
 In this example, 3 kittens needle arts writes about their new yarns from Berroco in their newsletter, and includes a link to the specific product page that lets customers click and buy immediately.

 If you’re asking someone to follow through on a call to action on Facebook, give them as much information as they need to make the decision now.
 Let them know what to expect on the other side of the link you’re sharing.
 The price of an item, an event date or a blog post topic could be the reason that someone follows through on a call to action.

-Take 5 Massage does a good job of posting all necessary details.
-They share discounts on their Facebook Page and then give their followers everything they need to know, including times, locations, and links to the Facebook Pages of promoted locations.
+ARCH Art & Drafting Supply does a good job of posting all the necessary details.
+They promote new classes and demonstrations on their Facebook Page and make sure to give their followers everything they need to know; including times, dates, what to bring, and links to register.

 3. Burying your call to action

 Don’t make your audience scroll through a long, wordy email to get to the call to action.
 Keep it short and sweet.
 Focus on one call to action in your message so that your audience knows exactly what you want them to do next.